TheRealXG/Calculator/docker/test_app/README.md

   `docker run --user $(id -u):$(id -g) --rm -e SRC_VOL=$(Build.SourcesDirectory)/Calculator -v $(Build.SourcesDirectory)/Calculator:$(Build.SourcesDirectory)/Calculator therealxg/azure_pipeline:test_app`

-This will run the Docker as the agent user and it will pass in the source volume on the agent as both an environemtn variable and a mapped volume for execution of the Robot tests cases.
+This will run the Docker as the agent user and it will pass in the source volume on the agent as both an environment variable and a mapped volume for execution of the Robot tests cases.
 # Contribute
 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)